Blackmile/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines : Displays the last 10 lines of the file.
 5-firstlines : displays the first 10 line of the file.
 6-third_line : displays the third line of the file.
+7-file : creates a new file with text Best School.